steqeq/0000/docs/conceptual/iommu.rst

 Because peer-to-peer DMA is not officially part of the PCI/PCIe specification, the behavior of peer-to-peer DMA varies between hardware platforms.

 AMD CPUs earlier than AMD Zen only supported peer-to-peer DMA for writes.
-On CPUs from AMD Zen and onwards, peer-to-peer DMA is fully supported.
+On CPUs from AMD Zen on, peer-to-peer DMA is fully supported.

 To use peer-to-peer DMA on Linux, the following options must be enabled in your Linux kernel configuration: